 References

-- Solomon T, Blannin A. Changes in glucose tolerance and insulin sensitivity following 2 weeks of daily cinnamon ingestion in healthy humans.
-European Journal of Applied Physiology 2009;105:969-976.
+2. Solomon T et al. Changes in glucose tolerance and insulin sensitivity following 2 weeks of daily cinnamon ingestion in healthy humans.
+European Journal of Applied Physiology.
+2009;105:969-976.

-- Hlebowicz J, Hlebowicz A, Lindstedt S, et al. Effects of 1 and 3 g cinnamon on gastric emptying, satiety, and postprandial blood glucose, insulin, glucose-dependent insulinotropic polypeptide, glucagon-like peptide 1, and ghrelin concentrations in healthy subjects.
-Am J Clin Nutr 2009;89:815-821.
+3. Hlebowicz J et al. Effects of 1 and 3 g cinnamon on gastric emptying, satiety, and postprandial blood glucose, insulin, glucose-dependent insulinotropic polypeptide, glucagon-like peptide 1, and ghrelin concentrations in healthy subjects.
+Am J Clin Nutr.
+2009;89:815-821.

-- Jitomir J, Willoughby DS.
-Cassia Cinnamon for the Attenuation of Glucose Intolerance and Insulin Resistance Resulting from Sleep Loss.
-Journal of Medicinal Food 2009;12:467-472.
+4. Jitomir J et al. Cassia Cinnamon for the Attenuation of Glucose Intolerance and Insulin Resistance Resulting from Sleep Loss.
+Journal of Medicinal Food.
+2009;12:467-472.